 Maximum depth: 91 feet

 Hemlock Lake is one of the sources of water for the City of Rochester.
 It is typically clear, but suffers moderate, deep-water oxygen depletion in summer.
 This condition does not seriously threaten trout and salmon but does, temporarily, confine them to a narrow layer of the water column.

 The largest weedbed is located at the lake's southern extremity.
 There are other isolated weedbeds located in small coves along the lake's east and west sides.
 While the north end of the lake also has a weedbed, this area is off limits to fishermen.
 Milfoil is the primary vegetation.

 DEC acquired most of the watershed from the City of Rochester in the summer of 2010 as the Hemlock Canadice State Forest.
 DEC continues the City's high level of stewardship and protection of the lands and waters, while maintaining public access for fishing, hiking, nature study, boating and hunting.
 Activities on Hemlock Lake and Hemlock-Canadice State Forest are now subject to DEC's Rules and Regulations for the Use of State Lands, 6 NYCRR Part 190, as well as any other applicable state statutes, rules and regulations.

 In addition, specific regulations -6 NYCRR 190.26 - have been developed by DEC, mirroring those established by the City of Rochester, allow many recreational activities on Hemlock-Canadice State Forest, but prohibit uses that could threaten water quality.

-Boats are allowed, but a mechanically propelled vessel must be less than 17 feet in length, and operating motors must be 10 HP or less.
-A non-mechanically propelled vessel must be less than 24 feet in length.
+Boats may not exceed 17 feet in length and motors may not exceed 10 h.p.
 Do not transport or introduce any aquatic plants or animals into the water.
 See Hemlock-Canadice State Forest for further details.